Von Karman Institute for Fluid Dynamics

 The von Karman Institute for Fluid Dynamics (VKI) is a non-profit educational and scientific organization which specializes in three specific fields: aeronautics and aerospace, environment and applied fluid dynamics, turbomachinery and propulsion.
 Founded in 1956, it is located in Sint-Genesius-Rode, Belgium.

 About

 The von Karman Institute for Fluid Dynamics is a non-profit international, educational and scientific organization which is working in three specific fields: aeronautics and aerospace, environment and applied fluid dynamics, turbomachinery and propulsion.

 The VKI provides education in these specific areas for students from all over the world.
 A hundred students come to the Institute each year to study fluid dynamics, for a PhD programme, a research master in Fluid Dynamics, a final year project and also to gather further knowledge while doing a work placement in a specific area.

-Each year, Lecture Series and events are being organized inside and outside of the organization.
-These events emphasize on topics of great importance such as aerodynamics, fluid mechanics, heat transfer with application to aeronautics, space, turbomachinery, the environment and also industrial fluid dynamics.
-The Institute has built an international renown in these domains.
-Students who study these fields, researchers, industrials and engineers want to follow these Lecture Series.
-The information presented is accurate and reliable.
+The institute organises an annual programme of lectures and events, held both internally and at external venues.
+These cover topics including aerodynamics, fluid mechanics, heat transfer, and their applications to aeronautics, space exploration, turbomachinery, environmental science and industrial fluid dynamics.
+The institute has developed an international reputation in these fields.